Inside the Human Body: Biology Made Easy

 Inside the human body, veins carry the blood to the heart and the arteries carry the blood away from the heart.
 The arterial blood contains oxygen, as the heart is the main source of oxygen dispensation in the body.

-Oxygen is integral from human survival, without it we will die.
+Oxygen is integral to human survival, without it, we will die.
 The heart and the lungs make up the circulatory system with a complex system of veins and arteries.

 These are integral for connecting the body to the heart, thus ensuring that our blood remains oxygenated and we are able to expend energy safely.
 Oxygen is what gives our bodies energy to participate in activities and function daily.